hpcaitech/ColossalAI/colossalai/shardformer/README.md

 -  `enable_all_optimization`: Whether to turn on all optimization tools including `fused normalizaion`, `flash attention`, `JIT fused operators`, `sequence parallelism` and `sequence overlap`.
 Defaults to False.

+- `extra_kwargs`: A dict to store extra kwargs for ShardFomer.

 ### Write your own policy

 If you have a custom model, you can also use Shardformer to parallelize it by writing your own sharding policy.
 More information about the sharding policy can be found in [API Design](#-api-design).